jspm/jspm-resolve/resolver-spec.md

 Absolute paths, URLs, URL-encoding, and relative segments are not supported in the parent path.

-_Note that most of the complexity of the resolver comes from handling legacy CJS package mode fallbacks properly.
+_Note that most of the complexity of the resolver comes from handling legacy CJS package type fallbacks properly.
 For example, we support CommonJS packages within jspm_packages for legacy linking workflows which perform a hybrid resolution which is carefully defined just for this edge case yet unnecessary in the bulk of workflows._

 The resolution algorithm breaks down into the following high-level process to get the fully resolved path: